AGRUSTIC SOMNACUNI || ROMANY || CRADLE || LET US PRAISE

 EXTERNAL LINKS:

-§ 'Cara Europa' http://www.everyonegroup.com/it/EveryOne/MainPage/Entries/2008/5/26_Cara_Europa._Appello_di_Rebecca_Covaciu_contro_la_persecuzione_dei_Rom_in_Italia.html
+§ 'Cara Europa' https://www.youtube.com/watch?v=hrFpNeyUcBU

 § http://nigeldickinson.com/gallery/finlandroma Look for this on the